Michael D. Griffin: Under Secretary of Defense for Research and Engineering

 On December 4, 2017, Reuters reported that Griffin was nominated by President Donald Trump to be Under Secretary of Defense for Research and Engineering (USD(R&E)).
 The U.S. Senate confirmed him by voice vote on February 15, 2018.
 As the USD(R&E), Griffin established technology modernization priorities for the DoD.

 On June 23, 2020, Griffin announced that he was leaving his position as USD(R&E) to pursue a private sector opportunity.
 His deputy, Lisa Porter, announced her departure on the same date.

 Rocket Lab

-In August 2020, Griffin joined the board of directors at Rocket Lab, a recent SPAC.
-As of December 12, 2022, Griffin has sold all company shares granted to him.
-The stock had lost more than 60% of its value since it became publicly traded in November 2020.
-Mike Griffin left the board in September 2024.
+In August 2020, Griffin joined the board of directors of Rocket Lab as the company sought to increase its business with the U.S. government.
+During his tenure, the company developed HASTE, a suborbital variant of its Electron small launch vehicle used to advance hypersonic technology development, and emerged as a satellite prime contractor for the Space Development Agency's Proliferated Warfighter Space Architecture.
+Griffin retired from the board in September 2024.